kaye360/bookstack-v2/readme.md

 - pagination or infinite scroll
 - currently reading
 - book page 404 error handling
+- sorting library in book view
-- list view for library
+- list view for library with sorting
 - library pagination
 - live search library with debouncing
 - use proper response codes on api fails